-When a holiday is planned, one of the biggest so called ‘attractions’ of a given destination is the local food.
+When a holiday is planned, one of the biggest so called ‘attractions’ of a given destination is often the local food.
 As a foodie, and as someone who is passionate about health and living well, therein lies some obvious food challenges!
 Of course it depends on where you travel, what type of travel you are doing and then where you stay.
 Case in point, my lemon and hot water first thing in the morning, ‘green’ smoothies and airplane food.
 With no kettle in my room, it was somewhat a challenge to make my freshly squeezed lemon in hot water.
 Or to be both gluten and dairy free on a 14 hour flight.
 However, all first world problems!

 Notably, this is the first big trip I’ve done since I’ve been officially dairy free, and I was a little worried.
 I took mini tetra packs of rice milk, almond milk and some Brookfarm gluten free muesli with me so I knew I could at least have one meal each day where I would feel sufficiently nourished.
 I needn’t have worried.
 On this trip I discovered that no matter where you go, if you are well informed and you make the right food choices for your various intolerances, it’s not that hard to ensure you still feel great have a great ‘foodie’ experience.
 And that we did!